 Not scheduling your exam with Prometric Test Centers after paying for the Exam.

 After you pay for the exam, you still need to register at Prometric.
-Your registration is only valid for the current (Spring or Fall) exam window and does not rollover.
+Your registration is only valid for the current (Spring or Fall) exam window and does not roll over.

 Not making sure the name in your MyNCIDQ profile matches your photo ID.

-Not cancelling ahead of time.
+Not canceling ahead of time.

-If you must cancel, do so via Prometric at least seven (7) days prior to your scheduled exam.
+If you must cancel, do so via Prometric at least seven (7) days before your scheduled exam.
 Cancellation fees will apply.
 If you have an emergency, send the official form to firstname.lastname@example.org no later than 10 days after your scheduled exam.
 You must include the appropriate documentation of any medical emergencies or accidents.

 Not paying attention to the timelines and deadlines.